Anaphory/blog/IKnowIKnowNothing.md

 ## Areality of features

 The second random component deals with the contribution of each linguistic area.
-This is the domain we know least about.
-We choose a very broad prior for this, a flat Dirichlet prior for every feature (i.e. Dirichlet(1, 1, 1, 1, 1, 1, 1) for the basic word order feature), because that makes the outcomes very obvious and interpretable.
+The question which language features are easily or rarely transmitted through areal diffusion is the domain of these three we know least about.
+Because this is the intended research outcome, there is nothing much to say about it a priori.
+Instead, we want to generate results in a data-driven way.
+We choose a very broad prior for this, a flat Dirichlet prior for every feature (i.e.
+Dirichlet(1, 1, 1, 1, 1, 1, 1) for the basic word order feature), because that
+makes the outcomes very obvious and interpretable.

 ## Inherited features

 The main issue lies with the third random component.
-In the original publication,
+In the original publication, the sample did not cover any language family exhaustively.
+If that is the case, we can use the features of related languages outside our sample to inform the prior for each family inside the sample.
+This is a bit coarse, presumably the languages inside the sample are near each other and because they are more closely related to each other than to languages outside the sample.
+But we currently don't take the closeness of relation into account anyway, there is only one level: related or unrelated.
+So this is appropriate for the level we model – and if the majority of languages from a family is inside the sample, the prior is not very strong and easily overruled by the family members inside the sample.

+But how should we deal with the situation where one language family is completely inside our sample?
+When we run our model on the entire two continents of North and South America, nearly all language families will be either completely inside or completely outside our sample.
+The exceptions are the one or two language families spoken in Siberia and North America, namely Eskimo-Aleut and Dené-Yeniseian.
+(The connection between Na-Dené languages and Yeniseian languages is still discussed in linguistics, and I know too little about them to decide whether to count them or not.)
+If we were to follow the argument from the previous paragraph, we would assume that we have no data outside the sample, and therefore use a flat prior.

+But actually, we know a bit more than nothing about language families for which we know nothing specific a priori.
+If we go back in time, our underlying universal distribution presumably stays the same.
+This assumption is known as ‘Uniformitarian Hypothesis’.
+It is not actually true (eg.
+[phonemes](PhonemeFrequencies.md) have been shown to be influenced by food habits, and thus change over time [@blasi]) – and definitely quite wrong when applied to the realized relative frequencies, instead of the underlying distribution.
+However, it's still a useful first approximation.

+By this assumption, the ancestral language of a family has features ‘randomly drawn’ according to the universal background distribution.
+This may be, in itself, an outlier in that distribution.
+If we were to isolate each descendant languages and wait an extremely long time, we would expect to see the universal distribution again.
+For present-day languages, we will observe something in
+between: The descendants of a common ancestor are not going to be as widely distributed as languages overall, but they are also not identical to each other and their common ancestor.

+If we quantify where a ‘typical’ feature in a ‘typical’ language family is on the path from a homgenous state, potentially an outlier in the universal distribution, towards showing the universal distribution itself, we can use this knowledge for the language families we know nothing about.
+(Of course, we are thinking in a Bayesian way here, so we are not just assuming one typical thing, but all the possible things with their probabilities.
+But that's hard to phrase without formulas.)